Kinga-AI/inzwa/docs/architecture.md

   - Streams Opus or PCM16 chunks immediately on partial text

 - Ops Services (Minimal)
-  - Settings via pydantic-settings with INZWA_ prefix
+  - Settings via pydantic-settings with IZWI_ prefix
   - Prometheus metrics only (no OpenTelemetry unless needed)
   - No raw audio/text logging; HMAC user_hash only
   - Model checksums verified on load